 Personal finance is intrinsically related to both physical and psychological wellbeing.
 It is a universal truth common among all humanity.
 As I look around the culture I see dismal people who are under the weather.
 Usually they don’t even know it, meaning they are so used to being broke with no money that a humdrum existence is sadly all they know.
 Truth is, financial instability will cause depression because every aspect of our lives requires money to not only thrive, but survive.

 Most studies reveal the number one cause of divorce in America is infidelity, with monetary conflicts coming in second.
-Another study shows money as the number one reason why couples fight.
-Regardless, couples having money fights cause them to either become bitter, or even split up.
+Another study shows that money is the number one reason why couples fight.
+Thus couples having conflicts over finances is sure to create bitterness and division.
+It’s obvious.

 Nonetheless, taking control of your life is a holistic endeavor known as personal stewardship.
 Being selfish is a virtue so long as you are not harming others.
 You must have the financial aspect covered.
 Because if you don’t have enough money set aside to go to the movies, go on a vacation, or simply go to the mall, your enjoyment with those whom you care about is limited.
 Unfortunately, many people in the United States are struggling.
 As a result their lives are a mess.

 What Your Financial Health Says About Your Mental Health

 Your debt may cost you more than just interest.
 Research shows there’s a clear link between your financial health and your mental health and your debt may serve as a tangible representation of your psychological state.

 Approximately 35% of Americans have delinquent debt, according to a 2014 report published by the Urban Institute.
 Overdue debts average around $5,178 and usually include a mixture of credit card balances, medical bills and unpaid utilities.Source: Psychology Today